erhardtconsulting/relational-databases/exercises/5_sql_grundlagen/4 - Funktionsbesetzung.md

 UPDATE Funktionsbesetzung
 SET Ruecktritt = '2025-12-31'
 WHERE
-    FunkID = (SELECT FunkID FROM Funktion WHERE Bezeichner = 'Präsident') AND PersID = (SELECT PersID FROM Person WHERE Name = 'Vogel' AND Vorname = 'Anna') AND Ruecktritt IS NULL;
+    FunkID = (SELECT FunkID FROM Funktion WHERE Bezeichner = 'Praesidium') AND PersID = (SELECT PersID FROM Person WHERE Name = 'Gruber' AND Vorname = 'Romy') AND Ruecktritt IS NULL;
 ```